pvavra/temp-ipsy/docs/open-science/code-management/good-practices.md

         Returns
         -------
         int/float
-            Power of the input number
+            Square of the input number
         """
         return num**2